Introduction

 Applying Fertilizer

-Use a starter fertilizer to supply essential nutrients to the young grass.
-Follow the application instructions on the fertilizer packaging for optimal results.
+Use a starter fertilizer to provide essential nutrients to the young grass.
+Follow the instructions on the fertilizer package for optimal results, ensuring the new grass receives the nourishment it needs to thrive.

 -